shaynair/CryptoWealth/deliverables/iteration-02/iteration-02.review.md

 1. We actually decided on a PostgreSQL database which is now set up with our project.
 It was included in the starter code, and we decided to go with it due to its ease-of-use when integrating with Django.
 Our original plan was to use a NoSQL database such as Firebase or MongoDB, but we prioritized ease-of-use above efficiency for our project.

+2. The starter code also came with a basic authentication system, which is present in our codebase as well.
+We will expand upon it for our own uses.

-2. We were able to deploy our application to Heroku!
+3. We were able to deploy our application to Heroku!
 As found [here](https://cryptowealth.herokuapp.com/).
 We hope to use this for future presentations.

 ## Meeting Highlights